The new era

-The past year was a great opportunity to return to presenting in person, as well as at continuing online events.
-I love sharing info and insights, meeting colleagues virtually and in person, and traveling to places either new or familiar, and enjoyed every one of those events.
-My 2024 calendar is already starting to fill up!
+The past year was a great opportunity to return to presenting in person, as well as through online events, and I look forward to doing more of both in 2025.
+I love sharing info and insights, meeting colleagues virtually and in person, and traveling to places either new or familiar.
+I appreciate the ability to interact with colleagues via Zoom and other online platforms, but I’m the poster child for extroverts, so in-person gatherings will always be my preference.

 Want to learn?
 Watch this space for new online and in-person presentations in upcoming months.